kubeshop/botkube/README.md

 ## Contributing

-The source code of all [BotKube](https://botkube.io) Helm charts can be found in [github.com/kubeshop/botkube/helm/botkube](https://github.com/kubeshop/botkube/tree/main/helm/botkube).
+The source code of the [BotKube](https://botkube.io) Helm charts can be found under the [`helm/botkube`](https://github.com/kubeshop/botkube/tree/main/helm/botkube) directory in the BotKube repository.

 We'd love to have you contribute!
 Please refer to our [contribution guidelines](https://botkube.io/contribute/) for details.